 - Automatic cleaning cycles and alerts make maintenance a breeze

-This Sage has everything I’d ever wish to have.
+This Breville has everything I’d ever wish to have.
 I love the ability to control the shot process.– Customer

-The Breville Dual Boiler espresso machine, better known as the Sage Dual Boiler machine in Europe, is a rarity.
+Breville Dual Boiler espresso machine, also known as the Sage Dual Boiler in Europe, is a rarity.
 It occupies a specific niche in the market, yet that niche is popular with many consumers.
 Shockingly, no other brands have stepped up with a competing product.

 As you’ll see in the following paragraphs, Dual Boiler offers a lot of features you’d expect to find on way-more-expensive prosumer espresso machines.
 Such as two boilers, PID temperature control, pre-infusion – but at a much lower price and in a far more user-friendly package.

 The trade-off is that it lacks the alternatives’ build quality and commercial-grade components.
 But if that’s a trade you’re willing to make, this is a great value espresso machine.

 Design – 4/5